 Once again, I didn’t get to ask my auntie Sumi for the original recipe before she passed away.
 I have tweaked the current family recipe to approximate the taste I remember.
 My aunties used penne, I used fusilli because I think this shape works better with pesto.

-- 1 (250g) pack gluten-free pasta, preferably fusilli (I used San Remo pulse pasta)
+- 250 g gluten-free pasta, preferably fusilli (I used San Remo pulse pasta)

 - 1 cup basil leaves